03-10-20 Babies On Planes

 03-10-20 PUSH ARROW TO BEGIN AUDIO

 The first report came from an overnight flight from Los Angeles to Britain.
 There were 347 travelers on board, of which five were babies under the age of two.
-Sometime later that night when most passages were asleep, everyone was woken by singing.
+Sometime later that night when most passages were asleep, everyone was awaken by singing.
 The five babies had spontaneously begun singing a simple tune.
 A pretty melody that no one recognized.
 The younger babies could only hum the melody but the ones closer to two years of age could belt out the song over and over.
 The children over two years old seemed unaffected and stayed quiet.

 Later the parents of the children reported the babies became obsessed with airplanes and pictures of big commercial planes.
-One of the parents noticed when her child turned two years old the obsessions stop and everything returned to normal.
+One of the parents noticed when her child turned two years old the obsessions stopped and everything returned to normal.
 Hanifan saw the aging out as a good sign, but the incidents on overnight flights were multiplying and the pressure for an explanation was growing as well.

 The melody was becoming a public fascination.
 It was a simple phrase that seemed to be soothing and calming.
 Songwriters were trying to put words to the tune but nothing worked.
 It was best as a simple melody.
-With the calming power of the melody it began being used in yoga classes, stress reduction programs and even jails would pipe in the gentle tune.
-But the melody didn’t dampen the public fear of what is happening to their babies.
+With the calming power of the melody, it began being used in yoga classes, stress reduction programs and even jails would pipe in the gentle tune.
+But the melody didn’t dampen the public fear of what was happening to their babies.

 Mothers worried that their babies were becoming delusional and their minds have become predisposed to mental illness.
-What problems will they be faced with once they’re grown?
+What problems would they be face once they’re grown?
 What a situation.
 Babies were seeing invisible figures and their parents were imagining horrible illnesses.
 The parents also noticed that the children over two were beginning to sing the tune while playing.
 Hanifan held regular interviews with the children from the planes to measure progress.
 But now even the children who were not on the planes began singing the song while playing.
 When asked about the melody all the children responded the same, ‘it’s my melody.
 It’s for me.’
 Almost word for word.